Press "Enter" to skip to content

 The way anger influences a person’s decision making ability can be reflected with Valance theory.
 This is the idea that the initial reaction to a candidate, idea, movement, party, etc., influences the entirety of the deliberation process.
 According to Valence theory, people make political choices based on their initial gut reaction instead of weighing the pros and cons.
 The way anger works as a persuasive tool is very similar.

-Anger and Decision Making
+Anger and decision making

 The effect that anger has on social and political judgment makes it a favorite persuasive device for political figures.
 An angry audience doesn’t think deeply about the information at hand.
 Anger causes people to blindly follow those feeding them this enraging information.
 It makes people closed-minded and encourages them to fall back on old habits and surface level information.